thestackshack/services-stack-cicd/README.md

 # Services CI/CD Stack
-Create an ECS Microservices stack with built-in CI/CD for the Infrastructure (IaC) and Code.
+Create an ECS Microservices stack with built-in CI/CD for your Infrastructure and Code.

-With every code push your Infrastructure will be updates.
+With every code push your Infrastructure will be updated.

 With every code push a new version of your Service will be built, tested, and deployed (optional).